-Annual and Sick Time during FMLA
+Vacation and Sick Time during FMLA

 FMLA provides job protection; however, it does not provide pay.
-Employees can elect to use their available annual and sick time during approved FMLA leave to remain in paid status.
+Employees can elect to use their available vacation and sick time during FMLA leave to remain in paid status.
 Employees can also elect to take FMLA unpaid.
-Employees are not required to use available annual or sick time; however, any annual or sick time used will run concurrently with FMLA leave.
+Employees are not required to use available vacation or sick time; however, any vacation or sick time used will run concurrently with FMLA leave.

-Any annual or sick time that an employee wishes to use during FMLA absences should be submitted using the employee's departmental time reporting system.
+Any vacation or sick time that an employee wishes to use during FMLA absences should be submitted using the employee's departmental time reporting system.